DanielBrito/polymapp/README.md

 :mag: **RESEARCHES:** As a person who is interested in a lot of subjects, one day I lost total control of what I was studying, because I couldn't manage all the stuff I was getting into (at the same time).
 So, this list helped me to get back on track.

-:bulb: **INSPIRATION:** List of actions, positive thoughts and quotations that makes me reflect on my existential purpose and helps me to create stuff.

 :calendar: **LONG-TERM PLANS:** List of activities to be scheduled and completed in the long term.

 :brain: **LEARNING TOPICS:** My self-learning revolves around this list, which has the programming topics that I'm learning, the ones I want to study, as well as languages (French, Spanish, Italian) and many, many other things.

 :rocket: **PROJECTS:** List of projects that I'm involved in and intend to develop.

-:ballot_box_with_check: **APPOINTMENTS:** List of daily activities.
-I don't stipulate time, because everything is so unpredictable.
-I just write down all the goals and try to complete them.

-:tv: **WATCHING:** List of movies, documentaries, series and animes that I'm watching as well as the ones I plan to watch.

 :moneybag: **EXPENSES:** Since I earned my first salary, I control my monthly expenses and also make a budget for things I want to buy (mostly books).